tonda-kriz/simple-protobuf/README.md

 ![Mac-build](https://github.com/tonda-kriz/simple-protobuf/actions/workflows/ci-macos-tests.yml/badge.svg)

 **simple data struct** serialization library for C++.
 With this library you can serialize and deserialize C++ structs directly to [JSON](https://json.org) or [protobuf](https://github.com/protocolbuffers/protobuf).
+When used together with [etl library](https://github.com/ETLCPP/etl) it doesn't need to allocate any memory, so its suitable for embedded environments (see [extensions](doc/extensions.md)).

 ```CPP
 namespace PhoneBook